 "I keep thinking how I wouldn't have been there for them if I had gone home on the day or decided to go out bodyboarding in a different direction," revealed Billy.

-"I saw they were in trouble and I remember thinking I would regret this big-time if I turned away as I paddled over.
-I only realised how serious it was when I got within 15 metres of them."
+"I saw they were in trouble, and I remember thinking I would regret this big time if I turned away as I paddled over.
+I only realized how serious it was when I got within 15 meters of them."

 Billy Cronin made sure the boy didn't pull him underwater, got him onboard, and kept his sister's head out of the water while telling them to relax.

-Cronin is a member of the Under 16 Irish bodybarding team.
+Cronin is a member of the Under 16 Irish bodyboarding team.
 Learn how to avoid and survive rip currents.